 The teaching that the Thessalonians were currently in the presence of the Day of the Lord shook the Thessalonians to the core.
 It destabilized their hope of the Rapture.
 The Day of Christ (Rapture) would keep them from the Day of the Lord [the Tribulation] because the Lord will translate them to Heaven before the Tribulation begins.

-The Thessalonians were like ships in a calm harbor when suddenly violent waves come crashing on them.
+The Thessalonians were like ships in a calm harbor when, suddenly, violent waves crashed on them.
 False teaching can shake our minds as a violent wind shakes a ship tossed with great waves at sea.
 The word “shaken” can mean to render insecure, stir up, to agitate, unsettle, cause to waver.
-Some teaching can so shake us up that it undermines our sense of security, composure and happiness (Acts 2:25; Hebrews 12:27).
+Some teaching can shake us up that it undermines our sense of security, composure, and happiness (Acts 2:25; Hebrews 12:27).

-The Thessalonians developed security in the future by 1 Thessalonians but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
-They wavered about their position and this created a deep distress.
+The Thessalonians developed security in the future by 1 Thessalonians, but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
+They wavered about their position, and this created deep distress.
 They needed stability in prophetic truth.

 “Troubled” means to make an outcry, be inwardly aroused.
 The Thessalonians were disturbed inwardly and frightened about the Day of the Lord.
 Once we leave the sound teaching of God’s Word, we emotionally trouble our souls.

-Three separate sources introduced the false teaching that the Day of the Lord had already come: 1) spirit, 2) word and 3) letter.
-When false doctrine comes from a number of sources then there is an inclination to believe it.
+Three separate sources introduced the false teaching that the Day of the Lord had already come: 1) spirit, 2) word, and 3) letter.
+When false doctrine comes from several sources, then there is an inclination to believe it.
 Imposters can come from any angle.